notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

-     "week": "Week 1", // week is auto generated based on the school sem "reply_count": "37", // reply count updated after a reply is posted "up_votes": "10", // up votes will be updated after a user likes the post "is_edited": false // will show if the user has changed or updated the original post }
+     "week": "Week 1", // week is auto generated based on the school sem "reply_count": "37", // reply count updated after a reply is posted "up_votes": "10", // up votes will be updated after a user likes the post "is_edited": false, // will show if the user has changed or updated the original post "related_question_id": '' // A string ID that will link to a question.
+This field is optional }

 ```